 Virginia law is somewhat unclear on the difference between LLC Managers vs. LLC Members with regards to whether or not one must be counted as an “employee” for the calculation to determine if a business must get workers’ compensation coverage.

-The Definition of LLC Managers vs. LLC Members
+The Difference between LLC Managers vs. LLC Members:

 According to Virginia law, only executive officers can file a rejection of coverage.
 Virginia’s definition of an executive officer is: